Adoption in Western Australia

 The court will make an Adoption Order only if satisfied that effective consent has been given, the placement has been for the required period, and the order being made is the preferable order for the child (Section 68).

-Adopting a child locally costs around $2000 in legal and administrative costs.
+Adopting a child in Western Australia costs around $2000 in legal and administrative costs.
 Adopting a child from overseas costs between $6000 and $25,000 in legal and administrative costs.

 Are there alternatives to adoption?